mateus-md/Ethereal/README.md

 It uses [LÖVE](https://github.com/love2d/love) as framework and [leaf](https://github.com/mateusmds/leaf) as code core.<br/>

 ## Controls
-You have two layers to work.
-You can select which you want to use by pressing 1 or 2.
-If you press 3 you get the full tilemap, and the editing mode will be disabled.<br/>
+You have nine layers to work.
+You can select which you want to use by pressing the corresponding number.
+If you press 0 you get the full tilemap, and the editing mode will be disabled.<br/>

 ### Navegation and usage
 You can use WASD to move your selection cursor in the tilemap, and the arrow keys to select your tile (from your tilemap source in `resources/tilemap.png`).<br/>